UNIVERSITY OF WISCONSIN River Falls

 The Excellence in Teaching and Learning Series program supports faculty members as they systematically inquire about their students' learning in one particular course.
 The data collected will be used to inform existing teaching practices.

-Participants in the program must complete three critical parts of the project including: completing readings or other activities prior to group meetings, participating in group meetings with other program participants, and, if necessary, meeting individually with the program facilitator to discuss their project.
+Participants in the program must complete three critical parts of the project including: completing activities prior to group meetings, participating in group meetings with other program participants, and meeting individually with the program facilitator* to discuss their project.

 Who Can Participate?

 The program is open to all faculty members and instructional academic staff members.
 Due to limited funding, we anticipate that up to five individuals will be selected to participate in this program.

 A maximum of up to five faculty members will be selected to participate in the program.
 Each participant will receive $1,000 to support the scholarly work of applicants.
 The Excellence in Teaching and Learning Series is funded by the Faculty and Academic Staff Development Board (FASDB).

 Interested participants must submit a brief description of an issue related to student learning that they would be like to investigate in a class he or she is regularly teaching.
 The Faculty and Academic Staff Development Board will evaluate, in a blind review, all proposals.